 So what are a wolf’s instincts?
 Wolves are pack hunters.
 They travel in tight-knot groups of around 6 to 10 individuals.
 These packs work together to hunt prey and defend themselves from other predators.
 Although social status can always shift, wolf packs are basically families, with the “alpha” male and female being the father and mother.
 Wolf instinct leads them to show deference to the pack leader in all sorts of ways, from letting the leader eat first to avoiding eye contact to lying belly-up.
 Of course, wolves aren’t about complaining, challenging the leader, or being sneaky!

 Dogs are descended from wolves that adapted their pack behaviors to living with humans.
-Your dog considers you a pack leader – a parent who’s responsible for providing food, making rules and decisions, and directing the protection of the home.
+Your dog considers you a pack leader – a parent who’s responsible for providing the best dog food, making rules and decisions, and directing the protection of the home.
 Like any parent, human or canine, you have to combine discipline with affection to lead the family.
 Firmness, consistency, and positive reinforcement are key to building a proper relationship of authority and trust along with affection.

 Dogs rely on other members of the pack to watch their backs and provide protection and security.
 When they’re separated from the pack, they can experience separation anxiety, which is painful and worrying to them.